austindbirch/harbor_hook/docs/implementation_plan.md

     - [ ] CI artifacts (k8s test logs, screenshots)

 ---
-## Phase 8: Runbooks and Documentation
+## Phase 8: Runbooks, Documentation, Data Seeding
 - End Goal: Show that this can be run like a platform: safe deploys, crisp runbooks
 - What we add:
     - Runbooks checked in: DLQ spike, backlog growth, high latency, auth/JWT rotation, cert rotation
     - Document polish: diagrams, quickstart, demo scripts, dashboard screenshots, "how to verify signatures"
+    - Script that seeds some fake data for testing and demoing--at least a few thousand messages, across multiple tenants/endpoints/subscriptions/delivery states
 - Demo:
     - Go through quickstart process in a new env
 - AC: